Clunker5/tregmine/README.md

-Tregmine 2
+The Tregmine Plugin
 ========

-This is the tregmine.com [Tregmine 2] tregmine plugin.
-Pull requests are appreciated :-) Don't ask why the plugin version is 4.X but its called Tregmine 2.
+This is the source manager for the Tregmine plugin.
 Index
 -----